ksyasuda/ani-cli/README.md

 ### Option 2: Download

 The default download location is `$HOME/Videos/sauce` and will be chosen as the download directory unless otherwise specified

-After specifying the download directory (or leaving it blank for the default).
-See _[aniwrapper Menus](docs/aniwrapper-menus.md)_ for more information about each menu

 <details>